mikko-ahonen/mikko-ahonen.github.io/_posts/2024-08-25-django-unique-constraint.md

 % python manage.py makemigrations
 ```

-This will create a migration for an index.
+This will create a migration for the index.
 If you have lots of data, this would lock the table for a long
 time.
-Luckily Django has a new CreateIndexConcurrently feature which we can use.
+Luckily, since 3.0, Django has had a new AddIndexConcurrently feature which can be used.

 To use it, open the generated migration file and change the AddIndex to AddIndexConcurrently and
 RemoveIndex to RemoveIndexConcurrently.
-AddIndexConcurrently and RemoveIndexConcurrently were introduced in
-in Django 3.0.

 Give a name to the index, so you can reference it when creating the constraint.